kakurk/kkurkela.github.io/index.md

 Research Specialist
 July 2016 - Present

 I am currently working full time as a research specialist in Dr. Maureen Ritchey's Memory Modulation Lab.
-I am currently responsible for the creation of new analysis pipelines (example, example, example), running and analyzing behavioral experiments (example, example, example), as well as developing a protocol for running a transcranial direct current stimulation (tDCS) study.
+I am responsible for the creation and maintenance of custom analysis pipelines (example), running and analyzing behavioral experiments, as well as developing a protocol for running a new transcranial direct current stimulation (tDCS) study.

 [_Cognitive Aging and Neuroimaging Laboratory_](http://canlab.la.psu.edu/)
 Dr. Nancy Dennis
 Laboratory Manager
 July 2014 - July 2016

 I spent two years as the laboratory manager for Dr. Nancy Dennis' CAN Lab.
 In addition to administrative responsibilities (e.g., NSF Grant reporting), I was responsible for the collection of an entire sample of older adults (ages 60+) for an NSF funded study on false memory in aging.
-In addition, I was able to work with Dr. Dennis and others on 1.) a meta-analysis of the false memory literature 2.) a large experiment on the data quality before and after a scanner upgrade at Penn State's imaging center 3.) a cross-lab collaborative study on the common neural correlates of working memory and motor control 4.) a new analysis of an old dataset on source memory in aging and finally 5.) writing up a previously complete experiment on directed forgetting in aging for publication.
+In addition, I was able to work with Dr. Dennis and others on 1.) a activation likelihood estimation meta-analysis on false memory 2.) a large experiment on the data quality before and after a scanner upgrade at Penn State's imaging center 3.) a cross-lab collaborative study on the common neural correlates of working memory and motor control 4.) a new analysis of an old dataset on source memory in aging and finally 5.) writing up a previously complete experiment on directed forgetting in aging.

-I presently serve as a part-time methods/programming consultant for the lab, assisting with the maintenance and writing of stimulus presentation (using psychtoolbox) and fMRI preprocessing and analysis code (using SPM).
+I also presently serve as a part-time methods/programming consultant for the lab, assisting with the maintenance and writing of stimulus presentation and fMRI preprocessing and analysis code.

 [_Laboratory of Brain and Cognition_](http://lbc.human.cornell.edu/Home.html)
 Dr. Nathan Spreng